 Target Window — determines the way to open the linked document or URI.
 Select Same Window option to open it in the current browser window.
 Select New Window to open it in a new browser tab.

 - Click Save to save your changes.
 If you wish to start creating another menu item right away, click Save and New on the top right.

-You need to reload the page to see the changes.
+You need to reload the page to see the changes in the storefront.

 Add a Divider

 Menu items on the same level of hierarchy can be visually separated by a divider that looks like a horizontal line and helps you logically organize menu items.

 To add a divider: